AkoviMensah/AkoviMensah/README.md

 ## Hi there 👋

 I am **Akovi Mensah** working at **Infosys**.
-I am an Experienced **Fullstack Developer** with a demonstrated history of working in the information technology and services industry. **Skilled in Web development, Dotnet Core Web Api, RESTfull API’s,AWS, Entity Framework, Postman, Functional Testing, PSD to HTML**.
+I am an Experienced **Fullstack Developer** with a demonstrated history of working in the information technology and services industry. **Skilled in Web development, Dotnet Core Web Api, RESTfull API’s,AWS, Entity Framework, Postman, Functional Testing**.
 Strong engineering professional with a Bachelor of Computer Computer Science focused in Algorithms and data structures from University of Wisconsin-Madison.

 ---